Bechtel: Nuclear, Security & Environmental

 In August 2017, Bechtel took over as the lead contractor to complete construction at Georgia Power's Plant Vogtle, estimated in 2022 at $30 billion.
 Bechtel was awarded the contract and took over day-to-day construction of Plant Vogtle's Units 3 and 4 after Westinghouse Electric, the designer and principal contractor for the two new reactors, filed for bankruptcy.

 As of 2018, Bechtel is building the Uranium Processing Facility at the Y-12 National Security Complex in Tennessee.
 The $6.5 billion project is part of the National Nuclear Security Administration program to replace aging, Cold War-era facilities that service, refresh, and replace the uranium stages of nuclear warheads.

+As of April 2025, Dena Volovar is to succeed John Howanitz as president of Bechtel’s nuclear, security and environmental business (NS&E), the company has announced.
+Howanitz is retiring in April after 42 years with Bechtel.
+He has served as president of the NSS&E business since 2021.
+Volovar brings more than 26 years of experience within Bechtel to the role.
+This includes executive vice president and general manager of NS&E’s environmental and security business line, where she managed Bechtel’s relationship with the US Department of Energy.

+Manufacturing and technology

+The Manufacturing & Technology unit designs and builds projects in the semiconductor, electric vehicle, synthetic materials, and data center markets.
+M&T was contracted by Intel in November 2022 to build a semiconductor manufacturing facility in Ohio.
+Another project initiated in 2022–2023 included electrical vehicle charging infrastructure for school bus provider First Student.

 Management

 Brendan Bechtel is chairman and CEO and is the fifth generation of the Bechtel family to lead the company.
-Jack Futcher is president and chief operating officer.
+Craig Albert is president and chief operating officer.
 Keith Hennessey is chief financial officer.

 Several high-ranking Bechtel executives at times held important positions in the United States government.
-Notably, Reagan's cabinet had two former Bechtel executives: Caspar Weinberger and George Shultz, serving as Secretary of Defense and Secretary of State respectively.
+Notably, Ronald Reagan's cabinet had two former Bechtel executives: Caspar Weinberger and George Shultz, serving as Secretary of Defense and Secretary of State respectively.

+At the end of 2009 Jude Laspa, Deputy Chief Operating Officer, Executive Vice President and Director, retired from Bechtel ending a 43 year career with the company.

 Financials and rankings

-In 2017, Bechtel ranked eighth on Forbes' list of America's Largest Private Companies by revenue, and 7th on Fortune's list of the 25 Most Important Private Companies.
+In 2017, Bechtel ranked eighth on Forbes list of America's Largest Private Companies by revenue, and 7th on Fortune's list of the 25 Most Important Private Companies.
 The company has been named the top U.S. Contractor by revenue by Engineering News-Record for 20 years in a row and ranked 12th on the publication's Top 250 International Contractors list by revenue for 2018.